Honors in Anthropology

 University Honors is a vertical model curriculum that students pursue throughout their time at the university, as part of the residential Honors College program.
 Students must be admitted to the Honors College either as an incoming first year student or as an internal applicant (generally during the freshman or sophomore year).
 For more information, please visit http://honors.appstate.edu/

 Department Honors focuses on the student's work in the major.
 Students are invited to join the departmental honors program in their sophomore or junior years.
 They must have a major GPA of at least 3.45 and take six hours of honors courses before enrolling in ANT 4510 (for which they will write an Honors Thesis).
 The completion of an Honors Thesis also fulfills the Senior Capstone requirement.

-The normal timeline to pursue this option is to identify a committee the second to last semester before graduation and to write the Honors Thesis in the last semester before graduation.
-With the help of the Departmental Honors Advisor, students will select a faculty mentor who will serve as the Honors Thesis Advisor, in addition to 1-2 additional readers.
-For more information, please contact Dr. Timothy J. Smith (firstname.lastname@example.org)
+The normal timeline to pursue this option is to identify a committee the second to last semester before graduation after completion of two courses and to write the Honors Thesis in the last semester before graduation while enrolled in ANT 4510.
+With the help of the Departmental Honors Advisor, students will select a faculty mentor who will serve as the Honors Thesis Advisor, in addition to 2 additional readers.
+For more information, please contact Dr. Timothy J. Smith (email@example.com)

 Lambda Alpha National Collegiate Honors Society

 Lambda Alpha is the National Collegiate Honors Society for Anthropology.
 At Appalachian State University, we often have ten to twenty new members join each year.
 Membership is open to students who have completed at least 12 semester hours of anthropology and who have a GPA in these courses of at least 3.0 and an overall GPA of at least 2.5.